Ampersand-ASL/sound-map/README.md

     return 0;
 }
 ```
-I ran this with my [Allscan URI101 USB sound device](https://allscan.info/products/) plugged into the bottom right USB jack on my Raspberry Pi 5.
+I ran this with my [AllScan URI101 USB sound device](https://allscan.info/products/) plugged into the bottom right USB jack on my Raspberry Pi 5.
 The output looks like this:

     Found the device:
      HID   : /dev/hidraw1